Professionals need to be aware of an individuals’ right to advocacy for those patients eligible within their care.

 IMCAs will check whether you, as the decision makers are:

 An IMCA can challenge decisions made by a decision maker, including the capacity assessment itself.
 They are allowed to meet with the client in private and can ask to see all relevant health, social services and care home records.
+For more information, contact our duty team on 029 2054 0444.

 The Mental Health Act 1983 (2007 amendment) requires that every Health Board in Wales and England makes an IMHA service available for all Qualifying Patients that want it.
 In Wales the Mental Health Wales Measure (2010) has extended this requirement and expanded those who qualify for the service.